 Hotel Services Innovation Program

 A major hotel chain was interested in developing relevant and actionable new products and services designed to target the business traveler, and to project potential market appeal for each concept.
-We addressed these needs using Decision Analyst’s Insights & Innovation Group to identify and develop new product and service concepts.
+We addressed these needs using Decision Analyst’s Qualitative Research and Innovation Team to identify and develop new product and service concepts.
 Once the new product and service concepts were developed, Decision Analyst then used quantitative research combined with advanced analytics to identify the new concepts with the best potential for success.

 The U.S. hotel and motel industry consists of about 30,000 companies operating about 50,000 individual locations.
 Since the majority of hotels are part of a chain, the 50 largest companies account for about 45% of the market.

 Profitability for a hotel depends on the efficiency of the hotel, name recognition, and how effective its marketing is in attracting customers.
 Business travelers and tourists are the primary customer segments.
 Our client, a national hotel chain, wanted to increase their market share of business travelers.
 They wanted to develop innovative new services that could differentiate their brand from competing brands, drive customer preference, and increase revenues.

 The objective of the research was to create an approach for generating and developing innovative new product and service concepts for business travelers.
 Once the concepts had been developed, a methodology for testing those concepts was created.

 Decision Analyst designed a three-phased research program for this client, incorporating qualitative research, ideation, and quantitative research with advanced analytics.